 NXT UK Women’s Champion Toni Storm goes one-on-one with Kay Lee Ray this Saturday at TakeOver: Cardiff – and the 23-year-old says she’s confident they’ll steal the show.

-Pro Wrestling Sheet spoke with Storm after the Australian wrestler finished up a nearly 12-hour training session this week at the WWE UK Performance Center.
+Pro Wrestling Sheet spoke with Storm after the wrestler finished a nearly 12-hour training session this week at the WWE UK Performance Center.
 The champ was understandably tired, but said she has no problem putting in the work to achieve her goals.

 “I’m not gonna lie, this week has been just crazy,” she explained.
 “The weeks leading into our big events are just exhausting and I’ve been going at it for about 12 hours now, but it’s all good!
 Because I’m gonna put in the work now and it’s gonna make TakeOver even more awesome.”